Qualification Documents

 Basics

 Qualification documents are records fleets must collect and maintain for each driver.
-The most important of these are DQFs, which are required by the FMCSA for all commercial motor vehicle (CMV) drivers.
+The most important of these are DQFs, which are required by the FMCSA for all Commercial Motor Vehicle (CMV) drivers.

 A DQF contains proof that a driver is legally and safely operating a CMV, such as: